vivekreddy764/Assignment2-Kusukuntla/README.md

 5. After making the payment he will start the procedure for **VISA**.
 ---
 6. To make a visit to finland we need a **pre-approved** **VISA** by the grovernmnet of Finland.
+    1. VISA may approve.
+    2. VISA may Reject, It totally depends on your performance.
 ---
 7. Travel agent will schedule a visa interview with the finland embassy for tourist VISA.
 ---